eProsima/Integration-Service-docs/docs/newprotocol.rst

 Putting all together
 --------------------

-After that, we have our *bridge library* implemented, but we still need to build it.
+After that, the *bridge library* is implemented, but it still need to be built.
-Of course, you could use any build system at your wish, but *IS* provides a *CMakeLists.txt* template that we will use here as an example.
+Any build system can be used for this task, but *IS* provides a *CMakeLists.txt* template that will be used as starting point of an example.

-First, we are going to rename the cmake project to *protocol*.
+First, the cmake project will be named to *protocol*.

 .. literalinclude:: bridge_CMake.txt
     :language: cmake
     :lines: 1

-We keep all *C++11* and *CMake* version as it is.
-If you create your *CMakeLists.txt* from scratch remember that *FastRTPSGen* generates files that depend on *Fast CDR* and *Fast RTPS*, so you must include both dependencies to your *CMakeLists.txt*.
-In this case, we also use *cURLpp*.
+It's recommendable to keep all *C++11* and *CMake* version as it is but to create the *CMakeLists.txt* from scratch, it's important to keep in mind that *FastRTPSGen* generates files that depend on *Fast CDR* and *Fast RTPS*, so they must be included as dependencies to the *CMakeLists.txt*.

+In this case, the example will use *cURLpp* also.

 .. literalinclude:: bridge_CMake.txt
     :language: cmake
     :start-after: # packages
     :lines: 1-3

-Do you remember the *definitions* section of our *transformation library* that could help us to make the library more portable.
-This is where we set the values of these preprocessor definitions to build our library exporting symbols.
+To make the library more portable the cmake file needs to add the :ref:`preprocessor definitions <cmake_definitions_code_newprotocol>` to build the library exporting symbols.

 .. literalinclude:: bridge_CMake.txt
     :language: cmake
     :start-after: # definitions
     :lines: 1-4

-Finally, we indicate to *CMake* our source code and the library we want to build, along with its dependencies.
+Finally, *CMake* needs the source code of the library to build, along with its dependencies.

 .. literalinclude:: bridge_CMake.txt
     :language: cmake
     :start-after: # protocol library
     :lines: 1-3

-After that, we can just generate our library using *CMake*.
+After that, the library will be generated using *CMake*.

 .. code-block:: bash

     $ cmake .
     $ make

-It should generate our *libprotocol.so* in the current directory that is the library that *IS* expects when loads our :class:`config.xml` file.
+It should generate the *libprotocol.so* file in the current directory that is the library that *IS* expects when loads the :class:`config.xml` file.

-At this point, we have our configuration file :class:`config.xml` created, and our *bridge library* *libprotocol.so* built.
-We are able to launch *IS* with our :class:`config.xml` and enjoy how we are able to receive and send data to the new protocol thanks to our *bridge library*.
+At this point, the configuration file :class:`config.xml` is created and the *bridge library* *libprotocol.so* built.
+*IS* can be launch with the :class:`config.xml` and will allow receiving and sending data to the new protocol thanks to the *bridge library*.

 .. code-block:: bash